Why Touch Typing Is a Must-Have Skill in 2026

 – Progress tracking: Detailed analytics identify weak keys and improvement areas

-– Flexible delivery: Learn touch typing from home UK with online modules combined with instructor feedback
+– Flexible delivery: Learn touch typing from home in the UK with online modules combined with instructor feedback

 Skills You Will Gain

-Upon completing professional touch typing training for beginners UK, you will:
+Upon completing professional touch typing training for beginners in the UK, you will:

 – Type at 6080 WPM with 95%+ accuracy

-– Use correct 10finger technique without looking at the keyboard
+– Use the correct 10-finger technique without looking at the keyboard

 – Maintain ergonomic posture for extended typing sessions